danielringch/xiamon/docu/plugin/sysmonitor.md

 If any parameter exceeds the configured **treshold**, an alert is sent.

-To avoid toggleing alerts, smoothing of the monitored parameters is available.
+To avoid toggling alerts, smoothing of the monitored parameters is available.
 The key **hysteresis** configures how much the monitored parameters value must decrease to reset an alert.
 The key **samples** controls how many consecutive measurements are taken to calculate the average parameter value.

 ## **Finding the temperature source**